The Rain Comes Down

 It was a hard year.
 I was lost and alone.

-Follow-along music playlist for this entry…
+Here is my follow-along music playlist for this story…

 • No Inbetween, Supertramp